wkellett/cleo.github.io/EDITracker/Messages.md

 Each tile provides details about a single message.
 ![Message Tile Detail](../images/MessageDetailTile.png)

-There are four FA status icons indicating different status:
+There are four possible functional acknowledgment (FA) status icons.

 | Icon  | Descrption |
 | --- | --- |